 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Chili powder, peppers, and tomatoes flavor this easy pinto bean chili.
-The recipe is made with dry pinto beans which are cooked in the slow cooker and then combined with the browned ground beef.
+The recipe is made with dry pinto beans, which are cooked in the slow cooker and then combined with the browned ground beef.

 Serve these flavorful pinto beans with freshly baked cornbread and a basic tossed salad.
-Or serve chili over hot cooked rice or spaghetti.
+Or serve the chili over hot cooked rice or spaghetti.